MAGALA-RICHARD/apsimNGpy/doc/api.rst

        This method does not perform `validation` on the provided `management` dictionary beyond checking for key existence. - If the specified management script or parameters do not exist, they will be ignored.

-   .. py:method:: apsimNGpy.core.experimentmanager.ExperimentManager.preview_simulation(self, watch=False) (inherited)
+   .. py:method:: apsimNGpy.core.experiment.ExperimentManager.preview_simulation(self, watch=False) (inherited)

    Open the current simulation in the APSIM Next Gen GUI.